freenas/freenas-docs/userguide/tasks.rst

 Files or directories can be synchronized to remote cloud storage providers with the :guilabel:`Cloud Sync` feature.

+.. warning:: This Cloud Sync task might go to a third party commercial vendor not directly affiliated with iXsystems.
+Please investigate and fully understand that vendor's pricing policies and services before creating any Cloud Sync task. iXsystems is not responsible for any charges incurred from the use of third party vendors with the Cloud Sync feature.

 Selecting
 :menuselection:`Tasks --> Cloud Sync`
 shows the screen in